NSLS-II-BMM/BeamlineManual/xafs.rst

    The edge energy for the element and edge of this measurement.
 This is the energy reference for the ``bounds``.

-   .. todo:: Look up E0 given the element and edge symbols, remove or
+   .. todo:: Look up E0 rather than requiring it in the INI file.
+Make a
-	     make optional the ``e0`` keyword
+          specified E0 an override to the value determined from edge and element.

 ``element`` (line 7)
    The one- or two-letter symbol for the element.